lukedigiovanna/wiki-lie-3/README.md

 This is a mono-repo containing a Solid.js frontend and Express/Socket.io backend for running Wiki-Lie.

-The backend interfaces with a redis cache to keep track of game state and in turn makes the entire application stateless.

 ## History

 Wiki-lie is a game inspired from the Tom Scott web series "Two of these people are lying", you can view all their episodes